Cruises to and from Barcelona

 For the terminals that are further away (A, B, C and D), although it is possible to go by foot to the end of La Rambla, it is recommended to use the T3 Port-Bus shuttle service.
 This bus goes through all the cruise terminals at the port and the final destination is square Portal de la Pau, from where you can start to explore Barcelona.

-* The Port-Bus journey is not included in the T10 transport ticket, or the Hola BCN! or the Barcelona Card.
+* The Port-Bus journey is not included in the or the Barcelona Card.

 Taxi (Information and booking)